erkanyildiz/EYLogTextView/README.md

  - Visible on both light and dark backgrounds with optimal opacity, colors and size (macOS Terminal.app `Red Sands` theme)
  - NSLog compatible (no special logging method needed)
  - Uses NSPipe on stderr (no overhead)
+ - Works even while not connected to Xcode
  - Drag&Drop to any point on the screen by long press
  - Copy console logs by double tap
  - Clear console logs by triple tap